Nidhogg 2: Development

 The title was announced in September 2016 and demonstrated at the 2016 TwitchCon and 2017 Electronic Entertainment Expo Indie Megabooth.
 It was released on August 15, 2017, on macOS, PlayStation 4, and Microsoft Windows platforms.
 A Nintendo Switch version was released on November 22, 2018.
 Unlike the original game, which features a minimalistic art style, the game's creator Mark Essen and artist Toby Dixon decided to use a more detailed graphical style with a higher resolution so as to reflect the game's increased depth.
 Another reason for the change is that Essen considered Nidhogg 2 a "spectator game".
 The art style allowed spectators to have more things to look at when they were watching the gameplay.
+In 2022, an arcade cabinet version of the game would be released by DSM Arcade for $5,999 USD.

 Reception

-The game received "generally favorable" reviews, according to the review aggregator website Metacritic.
+The art style received a mixed reaction from fans following the game's announcement, which persisted after the game's release, with some being resentful of the art style while others embraced it.
+Nevertheless, the game received generally favorable reviews, according to the review aggregator website Metacritic.
 GamesMaster said it was "An excellent sword-fighting game that at times has trouble remembering its brilliant roots."
-Game Informer said, "Though it doesn’t add much for players looking to play around with its improvements solo, Nidhogg 2 adds layers of depth to a simple formula without breaking what made it so appealing in the first place."
+Game Informer said, "Though it doesn't add much for players looking to play around with its improvements solo, Nidhogg 2 adds layers of depth to a simple formula without breaking what made it so appealing in the first place."
 Destructoid said, "It has expanded on the wonderful mechanics of the original and has one of the best soundtracks in recent memory.
 There isn't much content here for the solo player, but if you've got friends coming over for some friendly competition, the night would not be complete without Nidhogg 2."
 PlayStation Official Magazine – UK said it had "wicked local multiplayer appeal", while GamesTM said it was "Fast, intense, but flawed".

-The game was nominated for "Best Fighting Game" and "Best Multiplayer" in IGN's Best of 2017 Awards.
+The game was nominated for "Best Fighting Game" and "Best Multiplayer" in IGNs Best of 2017 Awards.